-When determining whether a course satisfies a prerequisite, the COM looks at a variety of factors including, but not limited to, the course description provided by the education institution where an applicant took the course.
+When determining whether a course satisfies a prerequisite, the COM looks at a variety of factors including, but not limited to, the course description provided by the education institution where the course was completed.

 The number of units listed below for prerequisite requirements is the minimum number of units required in each subject area.
 Different education institutions use different systems for determining the number of units for similar courses.
-Generally, each semester is equivalent to one-point-five (1.5) quarter units and applicants to the COM must fulfill either the number of quarter units or semester units stated in the chart.
-In special circumstances where a course taken does not fit the traditional quarter or semester system, the COM Admissions Staff ("Admissions Staff") may review the course syllabi and course descriptions to ensure the applicant has learned the necessary content for each subject area.
+Generally, each semester unit is equivalent to one-point-five (1.5) quarter units and applicants to the COM must fulfill either the number of quarter units or semester units stated in the chart.
+In special circumstances where a course taken does not fit the traditional quarter or semester system, the COM Admissions Staff ("Admissions

+Staff") may review the course syllabi and course descriptions to ensure the applicant has learned the necessary content for each subject area.

-Prerequisite Course Semester Hours Quarter Hours
+Prerequisite Course Semes ter Hours Quarter Hours

 Behavioral Sciences 3 4

 Biology 8 12

 Inorganic or General Chemistry 4 6

 Organic Chemistry 8 12

 Physics 8 12

-English (e.g. Composition/Literature) 6 9
+English (e.g., Composition/Literature e) 6 9